Landing Pages → Link, QR, NFC

 C. Select (or Create) a Service Account

-Public Links utilize Service Accounts to control Resource access and permissions while preserving anonimity.
+Public Links utilize Service Accounts to control Resource access and permissions while preserving anonymity.

 Select your Service Account from the list: